KuroeC/KuroeC/README.md

 - 👋 Hi, I’m @KuroeC
 - 👀 I’m interested in python programming.
-- 🌱 I’m currently learning python3, HTML5, CSS3.
+- 🌱 I’m currently learning python3 and Javascript.

 <!---
 KuroeC/KuroeC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.